Rebranding to your advantage

 - When the customer thinks about what is most important in their lives, what is it that they believe to be most important (customer self-description)?

 For the purposes of this article, we will concentrate on the first element.
-All three are imperative and need to work in concert one with another but the first, by all accounts the simplest to execute and understand, is proof in point that most brands simply spin their wheels and pay only lip service to the goal of exponential market growth.
+All three are imperative and need to work in concert one with another.
+Hoever, the first is the simplest to execute and understand.
+It is proof in point that most brands simply spin their wheels and pay only lip service to the goal of exponential market growth.
 Rebranding is all about persuasion.

 Switching Triggers are Part of the Key for Grabbing Rebranding Advantages